World, entities, components

 Entities and components

-Entities are the objects in your game.
-All of the data that you want to share between worker instances has to be stored in entities.
-Each entity is made up of components; it’s the components which store this data.
+All of the data that you want to share between worker instances has to be stored in entities, which are the objects in your game.
+An entity is made up of components that store data.

 For example, in a world with rabbits and lettuces, you’d have